AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 # SdsStreamView API

 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with SdsStreamViews.
-When working in .NET convenient SDS Client libraries are available.
-The ISdsMetadataService interface, accessed using the ``SdsService.GetMetadataService()`` helper, defines the available functions.
+When working in .NET, convenient SDS .NET client libraries methods are available.
+The `ISdsMetadataService` interface, accessed using the ``SdsService.GetMetadataService()`` helper, defines the available functions.
 See [Stream Views](#stream-views) for general SdsStreamView information.